 While Autocross, Concours and Rally events probably frequent the calendar of your local Region (if not, descriptions can be found elsewhere in the RPM), the Technical & Historic Quiz may be new to you.
 This is a written multiple-choice quiz testing your knowledge of all things Porsche - from the history of the company itself, to the technical facts and figures about the myriad of cars they have produced.
-Complete details on these events and the classes of competition are contained in the PCA Competition Rules, available at https://www.pca.org/resource/2016-parade-competition-rules-final (Must be logged in to access.)
+Complete details on these events and the classes of competition are contained in the PCA Competition Rules, available at https://web.pca.org/includes/formsAndDocs/184/2018%20PCR%20Final%20 with%20F&R%20covers%201st%20%20edition.pdf (Must be logged in to access.)

 In addition to entrants, representatives from the Porsche factory in Stuttgart and from Porsche Cars North America also attend, along with numerous automotive-related spokespeople.
-PANORAMA, the official magazine of PCA, publicizes the event (as do other national publications).
+Panorama, the official magazine of PCA, publicizes the event (as do other national publications).

 Any member in good standing is welcome to attend the Parade and enter the four major competitive events.
 Along with them, members of the College Age Family Program (CAFP) and the Junior Participation Program (JPP) may also attend and compete in the four competitive events.
 The College Age Family Program is for 18-25 year olds.
 The Junior Participation Program is for 16 and 17 year olds.
-Complete details about the JPP Program can be found on pages 84-86.
+Complete details about the JPP Program can be found on page 89.
 Details of the CAFP Program can be found in the PCA Competition Rules.
 Other guests are also welcome and encouraged to attend, and while they may not enter the four major events, they are welcome at all other Parade activities.